1imo/New-NEA/docs/Front-End/Pages/PAGE - Profile.md

 - [[Loading Component]]
 - [[ProfileInfo Component]]

+### Analysis

+To keep an identity on the platform users should be able to have a profile which displays their information and posts they have posted.
+It must allow users to follow, unfollow and befriend one another and in the future the UI might be updated if users would like to see changes.

+### Design

 ```
 Define a function named Profile:
     Retrieve the 'id' parameter from the URL using useParams().